 So outside her nap time, I found another time that works for me.
 And it is around 10:00 PM after everybody in the house sleeps.

 Most of the time, I'm already exhausted.
 But I will intrigue myself to sit and learn for at least half-hour, which usually will increase to one or two hours.

 And the learning structure that works for me is to practice what I've learned the day before.
-Then I add one or two new topics a day instead of cramming a bunch of new knowledge.
+Then I add one or two new topics daily instead of cramming some new knowledge.